1na1ontcheva/1na1ontcheva.github.io/index.md

 Video Tutorial on SMS Marketing

-_This project involved creating a set of tutorial videos, that walk through users step-by-step on how to use a Text Marketing app on Shopify.
+_This project involved creating a set of tutorial videos, that walk users through step-by-step on how to use a Text Marketing app on Shopify.
 The process involved writing a script, screen and voice recording, editing using Camtasia, and optimizing the SEO for the YouTube channel before publishing and sharing on social media._
 <iframe width="560" height="315" src="https://www.youtube.com/embed/LLiI2L_pwHI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---
 eBook on Text Campaigns

+_This eBook's target audience was eCommerce businesses who were new to SMS marketing and needed a brief introduction to the method of advertising.
+Technical tips and tricks were written, and visual aids in the form of digarams were created in order to simplify an otherwise complex process.
+The eBook was published as gated content on the SMSBump website with the goal to gain subscribers._
 <iframe frameborder="0" height="950px" title="eBook on Text Campaigns" longdesc="Text Marketing Campaigns That Sell" name="eBook" scrolling="no" src="https://smsbump.com/Text-marketing-campaigns-that-sell.pdf" width="100%"></iframe>

 ---